All Episodes

 Or it did but doesn't anymore.

-It used to be the objective, reaching the American dream.
+It used to be the objective, reaching the American Dream.

-However, people defined it, used to be defined as owning a house, which works because that equals a certain degree of economic success and security.
+It used to be defined as owning a house, which works because that equals a certain degree of economic success and security.

 But these kind of attitudes become self-fulfilling.